 The design, which seamlessly blends rustic elegance and a modern theme, provides a hint of artistry to any kitchen with an earthy aesthetic.

-How To Choose a Color
+How To Choose Stool Color

-Here we share the best tips on how to choose a color for bar stools.
+Here, we share the best tips on how to choose a color for bar stools.

-• The very same guidelines hold if you have wooden elements in your kitchen.
-On the bar stool, you can select a single color or a two-toned mix (same colors for the seat but different colors for the legs).
+• The same guidelines hold if you have wooden elements in your kitchen.
+On the stool, you can select a single color or a two-toned mix (same colors for the seat but different colors for the legs).
 Furthermore, the same idea would follow for selecting padded seats (colors should be contrasting).

 How Many Stools Do I Need?

-To put it another way, there should be around 26 to 30 inches from one stool’s middle to the middle of the stool beside it.
+To put it another way, there should be around 26 to 30 inches from one stool’s middle to the middle of the one beside it.
 This allows you to eat and drink without bumping the person near you.

 How Much Space Between Stools?